po1sigala/live/01-Class-Content/18-PWA/01-Activities/14-Stu_Map-PWA-dev/README.md

   * Install the service worker.

-  * Cache your files and deliver and offline experience.
+  * Cache files and deliver an offline experience.

   * Download the PWA.